kimtth/awesome-azure-openai-llm/README.md

 [Hugging Face (camel-agents)](https://huggingface.co/spaces/camel-ai/camel-agents)

 ## Democratizing the magic of ChatGPT with open models

+- The LLMs mentioned here are just small parts of the current advancements in the field.
+Most OSS LLM models have been built on the [facebookresearch/llama](https://github.com/facebookresearch/llama).
+For a comprehensive list and the latest updates, please refer to the "Generative AI Landscape / List of OSS LLM" section.

 - [facebookresearch/llama](https://github.com/facebookresearch/llama)
 - [Falcon LLM](https://falconllm.tii.ae/) Apache 2.0 license